 • sort (bool or SortComponents) - Iterate over the declared component values in a specified sorted order.
 See SortComponents for valid options and descriptions.

-• ordered (bool) - DEPRECATED: Please use sort=SortComponents.ORDERED_INDICES.
-If True, then the values are returned in a deterministic order (using the underlying set's ordered_iter().
+• ordered (boo1) - DEPRECATED: Please use sort=SortComponents.ORDERED_INDICES.
+If True, then the values are returned in a deterministic order (using the underlying set's ordered iter().

+'''

 class pyomo.environ.Constraint(args, kwds)

+'''